Dark Mode

 'Missing documents'

-According to reports, a particular IT defect caused thousands of documents to go missing in the family courts.
-In one instance, it is alleged that a fault led more than 4,000 documents to go missing from hundreds of public family law cases, including child protection cases.
+According to reports, a specific IT defect caused thousands of documents to go missing in the family courts.
+In one instance, it is alleged that a fault led to more than 4,000 documents going missing from hundreds of public family law cases, including child protection cases.
 The BBC reports that this bug was discovered in 2023 and has been present for some years.
-We've been told that it has since been fixed, but that no probe was launched to determine the possibility of case results.
+We've been told that it has since been fixed, but that no probe was launched to determine the effect on case results.
 We asked the MoJ if any emergency child protection cases had been affected.
 It did not respond to this question.

-an HMCTS representative told the BBC in a tweet.
-Because it was important to bring courts and tribunals into the modern era, it promised to press forward with digitisation.
 Is there information about this story that you want to share?
-Get in touch with Alys by email at [contact redacted] or on the signal Signal messaging app, which is an end-to-end encrypted messenger service meant to shield your personal information.
-22. SecureDrop is also a fast and secure way to contact the BBC that uses the TOR network.
-SecureDrop: http://kt2bqe753wj6dgarak2ryj4d6a5tccrivbvod5ab3uxhug5fi624vsqd.
-Onion/Please note that the SecureDrop link will only function in a Tor browser.
-Here's advice on how to use SecureDrop for information on how you can be safe and anonymous.
-Get all the headlines you need to start the day with our flagship newsletter.
-Sign up here.
+Get in touch with Alys by email at [contact redacted] or on the Signal messaging app, which is an end-to-end encrypted messenger service meant to shield your personal information.
+SecureDrop is also a fast and secure way to contact the BBC that uses the Tor network.

 Comment / Reply From